yogsototh/Scratch/content/html/en/blog/2010-07-09-Indecidabilities.md

 > All triangle I observe seems to share the same property.
-> Each time I sum up their angles I obtain 180°.
+> Each time I sum up their angles I obtain π radiants (180°).
 > It is certainly a rule of my Universe.
 > But how to be certain all triangle in my Universe share this property?